 Stay connected with us!
 Our public information operation is responsible for planning and implementing comprehensive communications for the City.
 Through a variety of communication channels, the goal of our public information program is to be the link between the City and the public, informing the public on City initiatives, news, programs, and services.
 Here's how to stay connected!

 News and Press Releases

-The Dedication of the Historic Santa Fe Depot and the Mayor Bob Bartlett Memorial
+Historic Santa Fe Depot Photo Exhibition and the New Mayor Bob Bartlett Memorial

-The community is invited to attend the City of Monrovia’s dedication event in recognition of the restoration of the Historic Santa Fe Depot and the christening of the Mayor Bob Bartlett Memorial.
-The event will take place at Station Square (1629 South Myrtle Avenue) on Sunday, February 25, 2018, starting at 12:00 p.m.
+On February 25, 2018, the City of Monrovia held a joint dedication event to celebrate the restoration of the Historic Santa Fe Depot and the christening of the Mayor Bob Bartlett Memorial.

 During the past year, the City has, in partnership with the development team at Daylight Limited, LLC, been working to carefully rehabilitate the Historic Santa Fe Depot, which is one of the most historically significant structures in Monrovia.
 The building, which was originally built in 1926, has been formally identified as the City’s 137th landmarked building.
 “It is a community treasure whose history is completely intertwined with the development of the City of Monrovia,” said Mayor Pro Tem Gloria Crudgington.
 Staying true to its original Spanish Colonial Revival Style, the efforts to restore the facility is now complete, and efforts are underway to find a restaurant operator for the rehabilitated space.